mazwat/mazwat.github.io/rob210/self-regulating-systems-lm.md

         url: '../robot-in-space-lm'
 ---

-# 1. Self Regulating Systme
+# 1. Self Regulating Systems
 ![Hero Banner Image](images/norbert-weiner.jpg)

 The following materials are derived from the *Introduction to Cybernetics*.
 The video lecture is included at the bottom of the [*document*](#video-lecture).